TL;DR

 - Letting AI suggest aspirational voice.
 If it doesn’t appear in your archive, you haven’t earned it

-- Updating the style doc but never pasting it into actual drafting prompts
+- Updating the style doc but never storing it where it runs automatically (a Style, GPT, or Gem)

 - Treating voice as fixed.
 It shifts with audience changes, after a major project, post-burnout

-- Optimizing voice across channels instead of allowing one fingerprint to translate into different formats
+- Optimizing voice to be identical across channels instead of letting one fingerprint translate into different formats

 - Skipping the failure-mode section.
 Knowing when your voice breaks is more useful than knowing what it is